Harvesting Chaga to Heal The Birch Tree Mushroom

 After taking Chaga for about six months I began regaining my health and eventually no longer had the need for any prescription medications and I was no longer toxic.
 During these transformative months I learnt as much as I could about this miraculous mushroom and how it works with the human body.
 Awe struck by the powerful healing the Chaga Mushroom gifted me, I became almost obsessed about sharing its healing powers with others.
 So moved in fact that I decided to start the company Annanda Chaga in 2012 to help bring a pure form of the Chaga Mushroom to market and help others heal themselves too.

-My own health transformation has heralded and deepened my respect for nature and this incredible polypore fungus.
-So it is quite disturbing to me to bear witness to the disrespect, greed and overharvesting of forest medicines like the Chaga Mushroom which has now become rampant.
+My own health transformation has heralded and deepened my respect for nature and this incredible chaga fungus.
+So it is quite disturbing to me to bear witness to the disrespect, greed surrounding harvesting chaga mushroom and other forest medicines like the Chaga Mushroom which has now become rampant.
 Not long after launching Annanda Chaga pharmaceutical companies began contacting us eager to source metric tons of Chaga Mushrooms to which, still to this day, we flatly say ‘no’.
 Large companies offering payouts to those harvesters who are willing to scour the woods to take Chaga for greed and profit.
 Not unlike most other Canadian natural resources, selling Chaga Mushrooms to large companies south of the border only to be resold to Canadians, who pay top dollar for what is already in their own backyard.

 "Using Nutraceutical foods as a means to cure, are key to the evolution of healing in the 21st century and beyond; we need to ensure they don’t become mired in the bog of ‘old science’ only to benefit those geared toward greed and profit." - Annanda Chaga

 With all these caveats in mind, those with the intention of harvesting for greed gravitate to easily accessible forested areas near roadsides, within proximity of urban areas or from hydro-cuts, provincial parks and crown lands.
 Often disregarding ethical harvesting practices there is increasing evidence of Birch trees being felled for higher chaga formations, harvesting ‘dead’ chaga, taking smaller formations with no medicine and removing chaga from species other than Birch all of which fuel the cash-crop mentality.
-Another species of polypore fungus ‘Piptoporus Betulinus ‘ also known as the ‘Birch Polypore’ has often been mistaken for Chaga simple because it too happens to be found on the Birch Tree.
+Another species of polypore fungus ‘Piptoporus Betulinus ‘ also known as the ‘Birch Polypore’ is often mistaken for Chaga simple because it too happens to be found on the Birch Tree.
 Confusion with species identification doesn’t end with the chaga mushroom, the Birch tree itself is also mistaken for other white barked species like the Aspen and Poplar tree which litter the forests of Northern Ontario and North Western Quebec.
+Many are hard pressed to properly identify chaga or identify what trees does chaga grow on.
+This is blatenlyobvouse on from the images presented on may web sites that are selling chaga with pictures of the wrong species of mushroom.

 These are just a few of the concerns which many are presently unaware of when it comes to the truth about the Chaga Mushroom.